gregoryjflaherty/enigma/README.md

 - Ares of improvement include but are not limited to:
   - deeper understanding of utilizing File I/O
   - using mocks and stubs for more accurate testing
+  - understanding what to test for in areas of uncertainty
+  - writing higher test quantities, more edge cases
   - continued improvement using best class/method designs
+  - finding a better balance when writing readable code vs concise code
   - more effective preperation, mind-mapping and pseudocoding

 ___Repository by___